San Antonio, Oakland, California: Eastlake

 The Eastlake district, formerly known as East Peralta, comprises the area along International Blvd. between 1st and 14th Avenues.
 It is currently the site of an ethnic enclave, housing many immigrants of southeast Asian origin.
-East 12th Street has a large Vietnamese American population, and has many Vietnamese restaurants and businesses, giving it the nickname Little Saigon, which he local Vietnamese Chamber of Commerce is working to elevate into a formal designation by the city and to promote through a Business Improvement District.
+East 12th Street has a large Vietnamese American population, and has many Vietnamese restaurants and businesses, giving it the nickname Little Saigon, which the local Vietnamese Chamber of Commerce is working to elevate into a formal designation by the city and to promote through a Business Improvement District.
 There is a Vietnamese American Community Center located at International Boulevard.
 There are also sizable populations of Cambodian Americans and Laotian Americans.

 Highland Park

-Highland Park is the area immediately surrounding Highland Hospital, loosely bounded by 14th Avenue on the south, 10th Avenue to the north, East 31st Street to the east and Foothill Blvd to the west.
-It is known as Funktown to Oakland residents.
+Highland Park is the area immediately surrounding Highland Hospital, bounded by 13th Avenue on the west, 14th Avenue to the east, East 32nd Street to the north and East 24th Street to the south.

+Funktown

+Funktown's boundaries are east of 5th Avenue and west of 18th Avenue, south of East 28th Street and north of East 14th Street.
 The name Funktown derives from the name of a local gang Funktown USA that once occupied the area.
 The gang was a notorious rival of Felix Mitchell's 6-9 Mob as the two struggled for control over the East Oakland drug trade.
 As Funktown USA's membership dwindled in the late 1980s.
-East Oakland residents simply referred to the Highland Park and China Hill neighborhoods as "Funktown".
-Funktown's boundaries are east of 7th Avenue and west of 19th Avenue, South of East 31st Street and North of International Boulevard.
+East Oakland residents simply referred to the area as "Funktown".

-The majority of Highland Park's residents are ethnic minorities, with a relatively even split between Latinos, Asians, and African-Americans.

 Jingletown

-The subsection of the neighborhood adjacent to the Oakland Estuary is called Jingletown, also called "JT" by East Oakland natives.
+The subsection of the neighborhood adjacent to the Oakland Estuary is called Jingletown.

 The name originated from long ago when there was a Portuguese community in the area and men would gather around on the street corners chatting amongst each other with their hands in their pockets jingling coins.